NiklasBille/Thesis/3DInfomax/README.md

     python train.py --config=configs_clean/tune_freesolv.yml

+If you wanna fine-tune on multiple seeds, specify 'multiple_seeds' in a config and run:

+    python run_multiple.py --config=configs_clean/tune_freesolv_multiple_seeds.yml

 Sometimes errors regrading torch shapes can occur.
 Reinstalling ogb==1.3.3 has fixed this issue for me.

 ogb is funky: if you get a weird error related to this library try doing the following: